A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Introduction

 \section{Introduction}

-Societies were always faced with challenges vastly different in nature.
-These include external events such as invasions and environmental catastrophes in the case of Mesopotamia \citep{Weiss.1993} or internal challenges like corruption, rebellions and mismanagement in ancient Egypt \citep{Butzer.2012}.
+Human societies have always faced a wide variety of challenges that have tested their resilience and resulted in a median longevity of premodern societies of around 200 years~\citep{Scheffer.2023}.
+These challenges include external stresses such as invasions and environmental catastrophes as in the case of Mesopotamia \citep{Weiss.1993} or internal pressures such as corruption, rebellion and mismanagement, as in ancient Egypt \citep{Butzer.2012}.
 Historically, both cases led to societal collapse.
-Other classic and frequently studied examples include the fall of the Western Roman Empire in the 5th century CE, the collapse of the Maya in 9th century CE or the fall of the Minoan Civilization of Crete in 14th century BCE \citep{Tainter.1988, Middleton.2012}.
-Modern societies are facing similarly severe challenges, such as global climate change, pandemics, or financial instabilities.
-Estimated costs of climate change \citep{Tol.2018} alone will put additional strain on already excessively indebted national states \citep{WorldBank.2020}.
-While the real estate crisis of 2008 still reverberates in several countries, the Covid-19 pandemic caused major impacts on health systems and potential long-term consequences for economies and socio-cultural systems \citep{Trump.2020}.
+Other classic and widely studied examples include the fall of the Western Roman Empire in the 5th century CE, the collapse of the Maya in the 9th century CE or the fall of the Minoan civilization of Crete in the 14th century BCE \citep{Tainter.1988, Middleton.2012}.
+Many more historical civilizations and their trajectories have also been studied extensively in order to identify common factors of collapse \citep{Turchin.2003}.

+Modern societies face similarly severe challenges, such as global climate change, pandemics, or financial instability.
+The estimated costs of climate change \citep{Tol.2018} alone will put additional strain on already over-indebted nation states \citep{WorldBank.2020}.
+While the 2008 housing crisis still reverberated in several countries, the Covid-19 pandemic has caused major impacts on health systems and may have long-term consequences for economies, political institutions and social structures \citep{Trump.2020}.

-The aforementioned examples therefore raise the question whether it is possible to identify underlying principles that determine a society's ability to cope with such large-scale challenges and thus increase their resilience to collapse.
-As reviewed by \citet{Cumming.2017}, several explanatory models for collapse exist.
-Explanations focusing on resource limitations such as the classical Malthusian trap \citep{Malthus.1798} and limits to exponential growth and overuse of resources have been widely discussed in the past \citep{Meadows.1972, Rockstrom.2009, Diamond.2011}.
+The above examples illustrate the long-standing question of whether it is possible to identify underlying principles that determine a society's ability to cope with such large-scale challenges and thus increase its resilience to collapse.
+As reviewed by \citet{Cumming.2017}, there are several explanatory models for collapse.
+Explanations focusing on resource limitations such as the classical Malthusian trap \citep{Malthus.1798} and limits to exponential growth and overuse of resources have been widely discussed in the past \citep{Meadows.1972, Rockstrom.2009, Diamond.2011, dixson2022earth}.
+But climate change, inequality, and other hypotheses also point to collapse \citep[e.g.][]{Kennett.2012, Acemoglu.2015}.
+These theories can be broadly divided into external and internal drivers of collapse \citep{Scheffer.2023}.